Old software is used today by millions of people around the world. For some it is out of necessity. For others, it is out of choice.

 My advice is to avoid using old software when they become troublesome to install or use.

-Next we look at some of the legacy software tutorials written for home computer users.
+Next we look at the legacy software tutorials written for home computer users, covering Dell computers and the Apple iPad.

 Instead of removing them I have placed them below for your reference as I believe lots of people use this software today.